InFeR: Informed Failure Resilience in Learned Visual Navigation Control: Introduction

 \section{Introduction}

 Visual navigation is an attractive approach to robot navigation, leveraging rich visual information from low-cost sensors~\cite{boninfont2008survey}.
 Imitation learning (IL) has emerged as a key method to learn visual navigation policies~\cite{ai2022deep, shah2023gnm, sridhar2024nomad}, but is inherently limited by training data.
-IL policies may fail unpredictably on inputs outside the training distribution, often without clear explanation~\cite{chalapathy2019survey, richter2017safe, wong2022momart}.
-This work develops a mechanism to enable IL policies to detect and recover from failures, supporting robust open-world navigation.
+IL policies may fail unpredictably on inputs outside the training distribution, often without clear explanation~\cite{chalapathy2019deep, richter2017safe, wong2022momart}.
+We consider the problem of building IL policies with \textbf{informed failure resilience}, which we argue extends beyond detecting failures to also encompass autonomous, informed recovery from failures.